BobGerman/Ignite24-Labs/LAB-446/instructions.md

 ==== END OF 441 ====

-## Add message handler
+## Exercise 3: Message handlers

 Suppose you want to run some logic when a message that contains a specific phrase or keyword is sent to the bot, a message handler allows you to do that.

 Up to this point, every time you send and recieve a message the contents of the messages are saved in the bot state.
 During development the bot state is stored in an emulated Azure Storage account hosted on your machine.
 You can inspect the bot state using Azure Storage Explorer.

-Here, you'll create a message handler that will clear the conversation history stored in the bot state when a message that contains **/new** is sent, and respond with a fixed message.

 > [!NOTE]
 > Message handlers are processed before the ActionPlanner and so take priority for handling the response.

+Here, you'll create a message handler that will clear the conversation history stored in the bot state when a message that contains **/new** is sent, and respond with a fixed message.

+## Step 1: Create message handler

 Continuing in Visual Studio:

 1. In the **Custom.Engine.Agent** project, create a file called **MessageHandlers.cs** with the following contents: